 Who would have thought window screening could make a cute Thanksgiving craft?
 We love the way this unexpected material looks atop a pretty place setting and a colorful napkin.
 These gorgeous leaves are easy enough you can make one for every seat at the table!

-- Window screen (available by the foot at hardware stores); approximately 6 square inches for each leaf you wish to make
+- Window screening (approximately 6 square inches for each leaf you wish to make)

 - Gold spray paint

 - Gold or bronze puffy pen